elbaulp/algui91-hugo/content/post/githubMiningLanguagesEn.md

 }
 ```

-Then we make it a data frame, naming the columns as they were originally named in _myFollowers$content_ list and save it as a csv for later use:
+Then we make it a data frame, name the columns as they were originally named in _myFollowers$content_ list and save it as a csv for later use:

 ```r
 # create a data frame and save it for later use